 Many people say they started smoking before the age of 18, even though the law prevents anyone selling tobacco, cigarettes or cigarette papers to those under this age.

-Avoiding the temptation to smoke at an early age is therefore important to prevent you developing a habit.
+Avoiding the temptation to smoke at an early age is important to prevent you developing a habit.

 Reasons to quit smoking

-People give up smoking for many reasons - from a desire to improve their health or to save money, to wanting to appeal to the opposite sex or reduce any potential harm on someone else's health.
+People give up smoking for many reasons - from a desire to improve their health or to save money, to wanting to appeal to the opposite sex or reduce any potential harm to someone else's health.